vishvAsa/kalpAntaram/rangapriya-on-festivals.md

 Why should she be invoked in a holy water filled *kumbha*?
 Why should one invoke her in a *kumbha* filled with *akhanḍa* \(unbroken\) *tanḍula* \(rice grain\) and *Godhūma* \(wheat\)?

-The part of our body from the neck to the top of the head is called *‘kumbha.’* “﻿कण्ठादुपरिमूर्धान्त”.
+The part of our body from the neck to the top of the head is called *‘kumbha.’* “कण्ठादुपरिमूर्धान्त”.
 This part of the divine bodies of *Jnānis* in which the spiritual forces flow upwards is a divine pot itself, \(*ūrdhvakumbha*\).
 It is full of pleasant spiritual energy.
 So, the invoking of *Mahāyogeśvari*, the holy mother in the upright *pūrṇakumbha*, filled with holy water representative of the above, is naturally in accordance with the practice of *Yoga*.
 The pot filled with unbroken pure grain, stands for the principle that she is *DhānyaLakshmī*.
 And she is indeed the form of *paramānnahavishya* \(pure sacrificial cooked rice\) fit to be served for the enjoyment of the *devas*.
 These two *kumbhas* are symbolic of the vow “क्षुत्पिपासामलां ज्येष्ठामलक्ष्मीर्नाशयाम्यहम्”. \(I shall destroy the *aLakshmī* \(evil fortune, bad luck\) called *‘jyeshṭhā’* associated with the impurity of hunger and thirst.\) The tender leaves of banyan, mango, and other sacrificial trees used here to decorate the holy pots, stand for the ever fresh brilliance, the double prosperity of the material world and spiritual welfare \(*abhyudaya* and *niśśreyas*\).
 Their very sight is also auspicious.

 The *Śrīsūkta* which is chanted during her *pūja* is indeed a divine hymn which conveys the wealth of her all pervading total auspiciousness \(*sarvamāṅgalyadevībhāva*\).
 Just as the *Purushasūkta* is chanted in the worship of *ŚrīmanNārāyaṇa* with every service \(like *Dhūpa, Dīpa, arcana* etc.\), it is quite appropriate that *Śrīsūkta* is chanted during the worship of *MahāLakshmī* with every service.
 All the *purusharūpas* \(male forms\) belong to that *Paramapurusha* and all the *strīrūpas* \(female forms\) belong to the *parabrahmagṛhiṇi*